Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: End-edge Large Model Inference

-Analogous to SL which aims at model training, split inference is a model inference technique that offloads the computing workload from edge devices to a server via layer-wise model partitioning.
-Moreover, by uploading smashed data rather than raw data, split inference can lower communication overhead if the size of split layer output is smaller than the size of raw data, which is beneficial for multimodal LLMs with high-definition images or videos as the input data.
+Split inference is a model inference technique that offloads the computing workload from edge devices to a server via model partitioning.
+At the 6G edge networks, this technique enables edge devices to cooperate with an MEC server for efficient inference.
+Beyond enhancing privacy preservation, split inference can reduce communication overhead if the cut-layer feature size is smaller than raw data size.
+This advantage is particularly pronounced for multimodal LLMs that use high-definition images or videos as input data.
+While split inference has been studied in the past years, there are some new characteristics of design for LLMs, as detailed below.

-In the era of LLMs, a 6G network operator can employ multi-hop split inference to fully harness the distributed computing resources.
-Supposing there is a sentence or a batch of images for inference, an edge server may fail to calculate the output in a timely fashion due to limited computing resources or lack of memory space.
-Multi-hop split inference can harness the computing resources of multiple edge servers to execute LLM inference, which improves the service response and shares memory usage among the edge servers.
-Similar to Section \ref{subsec:sl}, given a specific network topology with bandwidth constraints, the joint problem of model splitting and placement is also crucial for multi-hop split inference to achieve the best orchestration of network-wide computing resources.